Dellaraam/TOR_phylogenetics/README.md

 ### Archived_CSVs

-+ `HMMER_Results`: All old HMMER outputs before conversion to csv format
++ `HMMER_Results`: All HMMER outputs before conversion to csv format for original 90 species found in Tatabe at al.

 + HMMER outputs in csv format

-+ Old assembly information for each clade
++ Old assembly information for each clade for the original 90 species

 ### Archived_Scripts

-+ Old scripts used to test ideas
++ Miscellaneous scripts used to test ideas

 ### BLAST_HITS

-+ `RICTOR`: RICTOR searches for species with suspicious HMMER scores
++ `RICTOR`: Only RICTOR searches for species with suspicious HMMER scores

-+ `SIN1`: SIN1 searches for species with suspicious HMMER scores
++ `SIN1`: Only SIN1 searches for species with suspicious HMMER scores

 ### Comparative_MSA